Skip to content

 "This is it!
 This is what happens when humans pull together and work really well together toward a common goal."

-Now, take a moment and write down the values or characteristics that team possessed.
-Make your own list, but a few that I hear often to get your mind flowing include:
+Now, write down the values or characteristics that team possessed.
+A few I hear often:

 • Trust